onejune2018/homepage/_pages/includes/intro.md

 ### About

-I am currently an AI Architect of CMCC, previously working as researcher at PA, IBM, ETH and CAS.
+I am currently an AI Architect in Department of Networks at CMCC Group, previously working as researcher at PA, IBM, ETH and CAS.
 I obtained my Ph.D. from Peking University in 2016.
 My working interests are mainly on DL/LLM, GNNs, and AI applications.

 Email: [junwang.deeplearning@gmail.com](mailto:junwang.deeplearning@gmail.com).